-Egypt is a country that has been photographed a lot, and this largely since the beginning of the 20th century or even since the end of the 19th century.
-These numerous images have fed the occidental fantasy and we all carry them one way or another engraved in our spirits.
+Egypt is a country that has been extensively photographed, starting at the end of the 19th century and the beginning of the 20th century.
+These countless images have fed our occidental imaginations and are, in one way or another, inscribed in our minds.

-Here, in this exhibition, no signs of exoticism or orientalism.
-These young photographers, seven women and nine men aged from 20 to 30, allow us to see “beyond appearances”.
-What they allow us to see, through their “hakawi”, their tales, is an extremely contemporary Egypt that depicts the everyday life of its women and men, made of hopes and struggles.
+Here, in this exhibition, there are no signs of exoticism or orientalism.
+These young photographers, seven women and nine men between the ages of 20 and 30, allow us to go beyond appearances.
+Their hakawi, or stories, show us Egypt today — a place where everyday life consists of struggle and hope.

-It is important to leave room for this new emerging generation of photographers.
-They tell and document where and how they live.
-It is a movement that has been emerging for several years on the African continent, in diverse countries, and that is essential to support.
-Hakawi goes in this direction.
+It is important to make space for this emerging generation of photographers.
+Baring all, they show us where and how they live.
+These artists are part of a movement that has been emerging for several years across the African continent, one that demands our attention and support.
+Hakawi is a window into these stories.

 Text written for the exhibition